Access to Work for Job Seekers Grants

 This list is not exhaustive.
 The grant can potentially be used for any cost of returning to work, which is not reasonably met by your wages, benefits, training provider, employer or other grants applied for.

-Please note that the grant cannot be used for items that have already been purchased or ordered, or for items that your employer should be providing.
+Please note that the grant cannot be used for items that have already been purchased or ordered, for items that your employer should be providing or for living costs such as rent and household goods and bills.
 The Head of Economy and Arts at Winchester City Council will make the final decision over the eligibility of the application.

 What criteria are used to assess the application?